 "When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
 He forgave us all our sins, having canceled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross."
 (Col. 2:13-14)

 The law code that God gave to Israel is not for believers in Christ!
 It is not for the church!
 God canceled the written code, took it away, and nailed it to the cross!
 We have died to the law (Rom.
-7:4) and all the commands that are part of the law.
+7:4-6) and all the commands that are part of the law.
 Furthermore, Christ is the end of the law for believers:

 "It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery."
 (Gal.
 5:1)

-God's word teaches us that we are not under the law, we have died to the law, Christ is the end of the law for believers, and we are now alive with Christ.
-What a wonderful thing - to have Christ living in us and to be alive with Him!
-Trusting and resting in all that Christ accomplished for us at the cross and the work of the Spirit of Christ living in us gives the Holy Spirit the freedom to produce the Christian character in us and good works we have been created for.
+God's word teaches us that we are not under the law, we have died to the law, Christ is the end of the law for believers, and we are now alive with Christ!
+What a wonderful thing -- to have Christ living in us, united with Him, and to be alive with Him!
+Trusting and resting in all that Christ accomplished for us through his cross-work and resurrection gives the Holy Spirit the freedom to produce the Christian character in us and good works we have been created for.

 "So I say, live by the Spirit, and you will not gratify the desires of the sinful nature."
 (Gal.
 5:16)